oakestra/oakestra/README.md

     ```

 ## Login
-After running a cluster you can use the debug OpenAPI page to interact with the apis and use the infrastructure
+After running a cluster you can use the debug OpenAPI page to interact with the apis and use the infrastructure.

 connect to `<root_orch_ip>:10000/api/docs`